 “Well, let's take this circular flow of income as an example, if you introduce the system of economics, what instances there are, which actors are active, and this is gradually developed in a chart, then of course [...] it is good for clarity, and ultimately, like everything we do in class, it ensures learning success.”
 (Interview 6, #00:03:59-3#, #00:04:16-1#)

 Teachers also use certain logical pictures to train methodological competence, to work with data, e.g. to check facts/hypotheses, to foster graph comprehension/statistical literacy and critical thinking competencies (Interview 5, #00:05:22-2#).

 4.2.3 Relevant competencies

-Reading and text comprehension regarded as a basic (but not unimportant!) prerequisite by the teachers, to read the relevant part of graphs as well as accompanying text and tasks:
+Reading and text comprehension is regarded as a basic (but not unimportant!) prerequisite by the teachers, to understand the relevant part of graphs as well as accompanying text and tasks:

 “So what I basically notice in teaching economics, as in any other lesson, is that text, language ability, is the basic prerequisite. […], it first needs a lot of language skills to understand the axis label, the heading in context.”
 (Interview 6, #00:07:40-8#)

 To be able to work with logical images – especially with graphs in economics, students need certain mathematical competencies (e.g. absolute versus relative numbers).
 It is also important that they recognize in which unit of measurement the values are displayed and which concept is displayed on which graph axis (graph reading competencies).